13 Bayesian regression analyses

 )

-The bplm() function comuputes a piecewise regression analysis.
+The bplm() function computes a piecewise regression analysis.
 The syntax is quite similar to the plm() and hplm() functions.
 There you can find details about the general piecewise regression model, the interpretation of regression estimations, and the setting of contrast in models with more that two phases.

 bplm(exampleAB$Johanna)